 There is the unspoken rule: always look good and dress up to please, especially in client-facing roles

 Although before we lay too much of the blame on Asian culture, it is important to remember that women the world over face discrimination for their appearance in ways men do not.
 "Having lived in both cultures I would say they're not that different," says Pocket Sun, the China-born, California-educated and Singapore-based venture capitalist.
 "While it is more subtle, there is a similar kind of unspoken rule that women have to follow in America as there is in Asia: always look good and dress up to please, especially in client-facing roles."

 And this quiet acceptance of the all-importance of female appearance is why movements such as #MeToo and #EscapeTheCorset are so important.
 "We are all too used to feeling ashamed of our faces and bodies, but this movement is changing that,” says Jung.
 “We are still trying to live up to this very high standard of female beauty, but as women’s voices become louder everywhere, we are learning that we have a choice.
 Looking perfect is unpaid labour and we have had enough.”

 The theme of the Gen.T Asia Summit is Breaking Barriers.
-The mission of the event, which takes place this November 20-21 in Hong Kong, is to help people break down the barriers that usually divide them—of generation, gender, culture and geography.
+The mission of the event, which takes place 3-4 April 2020 in Hong Kong, is to help people break down the barriers that usually divide them—of generation, gender, culture and geography.
 In the run-up to the summit, we're exploring these barriers through our articles and Deep Dive newsletter.
-Under the lens first: gender.